 Refer to the terms and conditions under which the award will be made prior to applying for funding.
 These terms are set out in the NIHR standard contract and are broadly non-negotiable.
-The contract will be concluded between the lead organisation and the Department of Health and Social Care, which will be managed by the NIHR Central Commissioning Facility.
+The contract will be concluded between the lead organisation and the Department of Health and Social Care, which will be managed by the NIHR.

 Stage 1 applications should be submitted on the RMS before 1pm on the advertised closing date.

-Assessment of Stage 1 applications is made by an expert Selection Committee, which is comprised of academic, clinical and commercial expertise.
+Assessment of Stage 1 applications is made by an expert Selection Committee, composed of academic, clinical and commercial expertise.
 Applications are scored against the i4i Challenge Awards assessment criteria.